antidish/cloudstack-playground/README.md

 ![Pasted image 20250514152314](https://github.com/user-attachments/assets/84eac179-37e5-4014-a4fd-2909cefc98f4)

 ### Disable apparmour on libvirtd
+**AppArmor** is a security module for the Linux kernel that provides MAC for restricting the capabilities of programs, limiting the actions they can perform.
+It is used to enforce security policies, isolating and protecting processes from potentially malicious actions.

 ```bash
 sudo ln -s /etc/apparmor.d/usr.sbin.libvirtd /etc/apparmor.d/disable/
 sudo ln -s /etc/apparmor.d/usr.lib.libvirt.virt-aa-helper /etc/apparmor.d/disable/
 sudo apparmor_parser -R /etc/apparmor.d/usr.sbin.libvirtd
 sudo apparmor_parser -R /etc/apparmor.d/usr.lib.libvirt.virt-aa-helper
 ```
+These steps will effectively disable AppArmor's security policies for libvirtd, allowing it to operate without the restrictions imposed by AppArmor.

 ## Launch Management Server
 ```